qaalabs/DE5M4/docs/b-plan/ex3-trainer.md

-# Planning Poker Estimation Exercise
+# Planning Poker Estimation Activity

 ## Items to Estimate for the Restaurant Website